PieMan2201/jag-language/README.md

 There are some things that were shown in the examples but not described.
 If you didn't understand them, here they are:

 * Jag can do math with numbers and variables with number values (addition, subtraction, multiplication, and division).
-* When putting code in a while loop or if statement, you must indent the code by one (1) tab.
+* When putting code in a while loop or if statement, you must indent the code so that it is one (1) tab farther to the right than the beginning of the loop or statement.
 * Jag only uses floating points so beginners won't be confused by trying to divide 1 by 2 and getting 0.